Medical malpractice is the 3rd leading cause of death in the US. What is medical malpractice?

 - Emotional distress includes the psychological effects of the injury, like depression, post-traumatic stress disorder (PTSD), anxiety, and other emotional traumas that are experienced because of medical malpractice injuries.

 - Loss of consortium describes the loss of love, intimacy, support, and guidance from a spouse, partner, parent, child, or other member of the family.
-Loss of consortium may be awarded if it is proven that the medical malpractice incident impacted the victim’s ability to sustain a close, meaningful relationship in the way they once did.
+Loss of consortium may be awarded if it is proven that the incident impacted the victim’s ability to sustain a close, meaningful relationship in the way they once did.

 - Loss of enjoyment of life refers to the victim not being able to participate in activities that once brought them joy because of their injury.
 These could include sports, hobbies, and other activities.